justin-fundrise/jasypt4py/README.md

 ### Prerequisites

-Any python environment that can run `pycrypto`.
+Any python environment that can run `pycryptodome`.

 ### Installation